rolling-scopes-school/js-fe-course-en/tasks/books-shop/books-shop.md

    * Delivery date(mandatory, not earlier than next day)
    * Street (mandatory, the length not less than 5 symbols, the numbers are allowed)
    * House number(mandatory, numbers only, positive numbers only)
-   * Flat number(mandatory, numbers only, positive numbers only, the dash symbol is allowed)
+   * Flat number(mandatory, numbers only, positive numbers only, the dash symbol is allowed.
+Means, the flat number shouldn't start with minus/dash symbol.
+For example:  -37 is invalid, but 1-37 is valid)
    * Choose the payment type(radio buttons group): Cash or Card (mandatory)
    * Choose 2 gifts:  (optional)
      - pack as a gift,